-2022 2021 \$ change % change
+2023 2022 \$ change % change

 (In thousands)

-Research and development expense \$30,413 \$24,111 \$6,302 26.1
+Research and development expense \$ 56,707 \$ 30,413 \$ 26,294 86.5

 Research and development expense consists of compensation related costs of employees and contractors engaged in internal research and product development activities, direct material to support development programs, laboratory operations, outsourced development and processing work, and other operating expenses.
 We assign our research and development resources based on the business opportunity of the available projects, the skill mix of the resources available and the contractual commitments we have made to our customers.
-We believe that a substantial level of continuing research and development expense will be required to further develop our scanning technology.
+We believe that a substantial level of continuing research and development expenses will be required to further develop our scanning technology.

-The increase in research and development expense during the year ended December 31, 2022 was primarily due to higher personnel costs as a result of increased headcount of \$3.9 million, higher facilities expenses of \$1.1 million higher non-cash compensation expense of \$808,000 and higher purchased labor of \$542,000 compared to the prior year.
+The increase in research and development expense during the year ended December 31, 2023 compared to the same period in 2022 was primarily due to the Ibeo acquisition that resulted in higher salary and benefits expenses as a result of increased headcount of \$21.2 million, increased depreciation expenses of \$1.6 million, increased facilities and information technology expenses of \$1.6 million compared to the prior year.